S2change/vegetation_loss/data_info/vegetation_loss_products/readme.md

      - Output: For each period (2 months) and for each tile: 1 polygon geopackage file; attributes: mean, min, max dates for each polygon; polygon area, with polygons at least 0.5 ha.

-Note: A password is needed to unzip the file `MBPV_v1.7z`.